tonantr/python-p4-scraping-code-along/README.md

 - Scrape a web page's HTML using Beautiful Soup.
 - Use scraped data to give attributes to Python objects.
-- Write an object oriented Scraper class.
+- Write an object oriented Scraper class...

 ***